mhanberg/jekyll-postcss/README.md

 module.exports = {
   plugins: [
-    require("autoprefixer") // example of plugin you might use ...(process.env.JEKYLL_ENV == "production" // example of only using a plugin in production ? [require("cssnano")({ preset: "default" })]
+    require("autoprefixer"), // example of plugin you might use ...(process.env.JEKYLL_ENV == "production" // example of only using a plugin in production ? [require("cssnano")({ preset: "default" })]
       : [])